Stella-Kiarie/Company-s-_Aviation-Diversification/README.md

 # AVIATION RISK ASSESSMENT

-# A detailed analysis of aviation data by NTSB Aviation Accident Data (1962–2023) to determine Aircraft with the lowest risks
+# A detailed analysis of aviation data by NTSB Aviation Accident Data (1962–2023) to determine the Aircraft with the lowest risks

 # Overview
-The company, has been looking forward to diversifying its  operations into the aviation industry.
+The company has been looking forward to diversifying its  operations into the aviation industry.
 However, there is no information available on the potential risks associated with this new venture.
 Therefore, this project aims to analyze historical aviation accident data utilizing the NTSB data from 1962 to 2023 to identify aircraft models, makes, and engines that have the lowest risk profile based on injury fatalities.
 The results of this data analysis should assist the Head of Aviation Division in determining which is the most appropriate venture within the aviation industry